How to Check a Vehicle for a Tracker

 - No device is present

-Professional inspection is about resolving uncertainty, not confirming assumptions.
+The purpose of inspection is to resolve uncertainty, not confirm assumptions.

-A: It is possible using Bluetooth trackers or GPS devices, but most commercially available trackers are detectable with standard smartphone tools.
+Yes, but most commercially available trackers are detectable using standard tools.

-A: Professional inspections are non-invasive and focus on accessible areas without dismantling structural components.
+No. Inspections are non-invasive and focus on accessible areas.